T-Mobile Park: Scoreboards

 T-Mobile Park features a manual scoreboard, the second-largest HD video display scoreboard in MLB, a color LED out-of-town scoreboard, and LED ribbon boards along the terraces.
 The main scoreboard, which replaced the original monochrome scoreboard and separate video screen above the center field bleachers before the 2013 season, is more than 11000 sqft in area.
 The board can be used either all at once, such as for live action or video replays, or split into sections for displaying information such as statistics and advertisements.

 Mariners Hall of Fame

-Co-located with the Baseball Museum of the Pacific Northwest, the Mariners Hall of Fame features bronze plaques of the eleven inducted members: Alvin Davis (1997), Broadcaster Dave Niehaus (2000), Jay Buhner (2004), Edgar Martínez (2007), Randy Johnson (2012), Dan Wilson (2012), Ken Griffey Jr. (2013), Lou Pinella (2014), Jamie Moyer (2015), Ichiro Suzuki (2022), and Félix Hernández (2023).
+The Baseball Museum of the Pacific Northwest on the main concourse includes the Mariners Hall of Fame, which features bronze plaques of the 11 inducted members: Alvin Davis (1997), broadcaster Dave Niehaus (2000), Jay Buhner (2004), Edgar Martínez (2007), Randy Johnson (2012), Dan Wilson (2012), Ken Griffey Jr. (2013), Lou Pinella (2014), Jamie Moyer (2015), Ichiro Suzuki (2022), and Félix Hernández (2023).
 The plaques describe their contributions to the franchise, as well as murals and television screens showing highlights of their careers with the Mariners.